-1. Concerns raised around the format of the strategy, specifically whether it will remain in text format or incorporate more images and diagrams.
+1 Concerns raised around the format of the atratage angeliasily Concerns raised around the format of the strategy, specifically whether it will remain in text format or incorporate more images an diagrams.
 The chair stated the current format is difficult to digest.
 This was noted by Dan Luca and advised that an improved version with a better layout and an executive summary would be provided as the final version.
 It was mentioned that there are financial implications having a draft designed at an early stage.
-DL Concerns around whether the strategy would be available in multiple languages.
+DL e 2.
+Concerns around whether the strategy would be available in multiplanguages.
 Sharon Guest advised that this will be available in a range of formats if requested but is not something that is routinely done.
-Tools available on the NCC website to accommodate different formats.
+Tools available on the NCC website to accommodate different ole SG formats.
 Currently reviewing accessible information policy and NCC are Committed to making information accessible to all.
-SG Concerns around the lack of references for the data and statistics within the strategy.
-Mark Laws ported this point and agreed to take this are board.
-ML Mark Lowe noted this point and agreed to take this on board.
-4. Concerns that the strategy resembles a vision statement rather than TD a strategy as it lacks clearly defined steps to achieve the commitments.
-Mark Lowe advised that the improvement plan and service plans will outline these steps in more details and will be brought to the ML board at a later date.5.
-The board raised that the current strategy needs a fresh vision as the TS strategy uses the previous motto of Nottingham City Homes "to create homes and places where people want to live".
-Response from Mark Lowe and Alison Brown to advise that NCC are seeking input from the board to shape what the vision needs to look like and develop the strategy.
-ML AB · TD 6.
+3. Concerns around the lack of references for the data and statistics TD within the strategy.
+Mark Lowe noted this point and agreed to take this on board.
+4. Concerns that the strategy resembles a vision statement rather that ML TD a strategy as it lacks clearly defined steps to achieve the commitments.
+Mark Lowe advised that the improvement plan and service plan will outline these steps in more details and will be brought to the board at a later date.
+5. The board raised that the current strategy needs a fresh vision as strategy uses the previous motto of Nottingham City Homes "to create homes and places where people want to live".
+Response from Mark Lowe and Alison Brown to advise that NC are seeking input from the board to shape what the vision need to look like and develop the strategy.
+ML AB 6.
 The board suggested that Section 4 of the strategy could be elevated by including data from the tenant satisfaction measures.
 This would provide a basis for understanding the importance of these measures.
-Mark Lowe noted this point and agreed to incorporate this.
-ML Due to time constraints, the board moves on to the second item on the agenda, The Chair advises that there are further recommendations around the strategy and these will be sent over on a follow up email after the meeting.
-The second item on the agenda is discussed.
-6 July Performance and KPI Data presented by Andy Shone AS Andy provided the Board with an update on July's financial performance across housing services.
-September's data is now available at the time of the meeting.
+Mark Lowe noted this point and agreed to incorporate this. d Due to time constraints, the board moves on to the second item on the agenda, The Chair advises that there are further recommendations around the strategy that will be sent over on a follow up email after the meeting.
+These recommendations were as follows and have been included belo w: The use of jargon without adequate context, e.g. 'Carbon net zer future'.
+There is a need to mindful that the average NCCHS tenant may not understand this terminology or its impact on the direction of the strategy.
+A brief definition of this concept and within means in the context of the strategy would be beneficial for greater understanding of the impact that this objective has on the strategy and wider organisation. hat